Medium machine gun: Early 20th century

 Many new designs were developed, some powered by air or recoil, or a combination of the two (e.g., the Colt 1895 and M1895, Hotchkiss M1909, PM M1910, Fiat–Revelli Modello 1914, Fiat–Revelli Modello 1935, Breda M37, and Breda 38).
 Also, instead of the rather heavy water jacket, new designs introduced other types of cooling, such as barrel replacement, metal fins, and/or heat sinks or some combination of all of them.

 Machine guns then diverged into heavier and lighter designs.
 The later model water-cooled Maxim gun and its derivatives (the MG 08 and the Vickers gun), as well as the American Browning Model 1917 machine gun, were all substantial weapons.
 The .303 inch Vickers, for example, weighed 33 lb (15 kg) alone and on its tripod mount the total weight was 50 lb (22.7 kg).
-The heavier designs could, and in some cases did, literally fire for days on end.
-The need was to be able to cut down, potentially, thousands of charging soldiers.
 The heavy machine gun was mounted on a tripod and was often water-cooled; a well-trained and well-supplied crew could fire for hours on end.
 Carefully positioned heavy machine guns could stop an attacking force before they reached their objectives.

 The air-cooled Browning M1919 during WW2.

 The first machine guns in use before World War I covered a wide range of characteristics.
 In addition to these heavier designs, there were also a number of lighter types.
-During the same period, a number of new air-cooled designs were developed that, instead of weighing well over 30 lb (15 kg), were lighter and more mobile.
+During the same period, a number of new air-cooled designs were developed that were lighter and more mobile.
 In World War I, they were to be as important as the heavier designs, and were used to support squads and infantry on the move, on aircraft, and on many types of vehicle, including some tanks.
-The two that would become critical were new medium and light machine guns.
-The new medium machine guns offered less, or more difficult-to-use, cooling than the heavier designs, but more than the lightest.